Keleo/.github/profile/README.md

 ## Hey, this is Keleo - the company behind Kimai 👋

 We’ve been doing this since **2017**.
-That's when we made our first commit to [Kimai](https://github.com/kevinpapst/kimai2).
+That's when we made our first commit to the new [Kimai](https://github.com/kevinpapst/kimai2).
 We are happy to know that we are helping thousands of companies and freelancers across the 🌎 with their (project) time-tracking workflows.

 ### Our philosophy